rebecca-burwei/debugging-connections/collab.md

 # Want to collaborate?

-We're open to creative ideas from guest posting to data deep dives to facilitating workshops.
+We're open to creative ideas from data deep dives to facilitating workshops.
 We're up for almost anything that aligns with our [vision and scope]({{ site.baseurl }}{% link about.md %}).

+We're especially interested in:
+* Community discussions related to blog post topics
+* Translation and localization
+* Interviewing and elevating cross-border stories

 Just [drop us a line](mailto:{{ site.email }}?subject=let's work together)!